22kollasiddarth/ann/README.md

 serves as the neural network&#39;s decisive component, as this layer determines what class the image belongs to.

   - **bii.
-Uncertainty Quantification:** There were a few methods of uncertainty quantification, like Bayesian Networks and Ensemble models, were initially used but ultimately not implemented because they did not provide a lot of accuracy improvement.
+Uncertainty Quantification:** A few methods of uncertainty quantification, like Bayesian Networks and Ensemble models, were initially used but ultimately not implemented because they did not provide a lot of accuracy improvement.
 Instead, in their current state, the NNs use dropout to drop some inputs during training so that there is increased randomness.
 This allows the model to learn